Charlie Brown Jr. (band): Early years

 Chorão formed the band What's Up, shortly after his move from São Paulo to Santos, in 1987.
-After a line-up change in 1990, twelve-year-old bassist Champignon joined the band, followed by Marcão, Renato Pelado, and Thiago Castanho.
+After a lineup change in 1990, twelve-year-old bassist Champignon joined the band, followed by Marcão, Renato Pelado, and Thiago Castanho.
 In 1992, Chorão revamped What's Up with a new name.
 He chose Charlie Brown Jr., explaining that Charlie Brown came from when he crashed his car into a coconut stand with a drawing of Charles M. Schulz's comic strip Peanuts on it.
 The "Jr." alluded to the fact that he considered himself and the band "the children of rock".

 What's Up and Charlie Brown Jr. developed a heavy style influenced by crossover thrash and hardcore punk, with lyrics in English.
 Some of Chorão's greatest inspirations were Blink-182, Sublime, Bad Brains, NOFX, Suicidal Tendencies, Biohazard, Faith No More, and 311.
 The band initially struggled because most members had to rent or borrow their instruments, often forcing the band to cancel performances.
 Champignon, who was underage, needed a permit signed by his parents to perform at shows.

 In 1995, they recorded their first demo tape, the self-titled Charlie Brown Jr. To finance the recording, Champignon pawned one of his bass guitars, and Chorão pawned a television set.
 The underground scene of Santos responded positively to the demo, motivating Champignon to show it to his friend, record producer Tadeu Patolla.
 Patolla was impressed but advised Chorão to sing in Portuguese and experiment with other genres, such as hip hop, reggae, and ska, taking Red Hot Chili Peppers and Rage Against the Machine as inspiration.
 Subsequently, Patolla introduced the group to fellow producer Rick Bonadio, and they helped the band secure a contract with Virgin Records.
 Virgin released the band's debut album, Transpiração Contínua Prolongada, in 1997.

 In early 1999, the band released a promotional extended play entitled Aquele Luxo! as a teaser for a forthcoming album.
 Preço Curto...
-Prazo Longo came out on March 6, 1999, and was the band's longest album, with 25 tracks.
+Prazo Longo came out on 6 March 1999, and was the band's longest album, with 25 tracks.
 Chorão later said it was recorded out of necessity because the band did not have much of an original repertoire for their live shows.
-The album's first single, "Zóio de Lula", was released on April 1, 1999.
+The album's first single, "Zóio de Lula", was released on 1 April 1999.
 It was the band's first song to reach first place on Brazilian radio.
 The band made a music video for the single, featuring a then-19-year-old Luize Altenhofen.